-The significant accounting policies are described in Note 2 to the consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended June 30, 2011.
-There have been no significant changes in the accounting policies subsequent to June 30, 2011, except for the addition of a derivative instrument as described below.
+The significant accounting policies are described in Note 2 to the consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended June 30, 2012.
+There have been no significant changes in the accounting policies subsequent to June 30, 2012.